 Water Association of Finland is a national, independent non-governmental organization with over 500 members (20 corporate) broadly covering water affairs.
 The purpose of Water Association Finland is to increase and disseminate information on hydrology, limnology, water ecology, fishery, water supply and sewerage, hydraulic engineering, water protection, water use and water legislation.
 Water Association Finland was founded in 1969 to promote co-operation between different sectors of water branch and to build up and strengthen the contacts with international associations dealing with water issues.
 The main activities are professional seminars, study tours and publishing.
 Water Association Finland is a network of water professionals in Finland.

 The members are informed on current issues regularly by newsletters, e-mails and www-pages.
-The activities of the association are lead by the board consisting of 8 members and 3 vice members.
-Annual general meeting is held at the end of February.
+The activities of the association are lead by the board consisting of 8 members.
+Annual general meeting is held latest by the end of May.

 - History division